jumpnow/jumpnowtek-site/_posts/2014-01-14-Duovero-Access-Point.md

     root@duovero:~# iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE

+There is a `/etc/init.d/firewall` init script included in the *console-image* that will load the `iptable_nat` kernel module and add the NAT rule to iptables at startup.

+To enable the *firewall* script, modify `/etc/default/firewall` and set *FIREWALL_ENABLE* to *yes*.

 After that clients using the Duovero AP should be able to see the network that eth0 is attached to and browse the Internet if a valid *nameserver* was given out by the Duovero *dhcp server*.

-TODO: Add a script to load firewall rules at startup

 #### Client Isolation